 Animal shelters might get sued if a dog housed at their shelter bites a person.
 Given that employees, volunteers and visitors have frequent interaction dogs in the setting of an animal shelter, it becomes foreseeable that a dog might viciously attack and bite a person during the course of interaction with people.

-Below, I summarize the fact pattern from a lawsuit filed against a large animal shelter in Las Vegas.
-Dr. Polsky was retained as a dog bite expert for the defense in this matter.
+Below, I summarize the fact pattern from a lawsuit filed against a large animal shelter in Las Vegas. ((Dr. Polsky was retained as a dog bite expert for the defense in this matter.))
 What happened in this incident might be instructive to attorneys handling similar cases.
-This post shares my opinions from my perspective in animal behavior about the liability of the shelter.
-Dog attacks on people at Los Angeles City animal shelters have increased in the last several years.
-According to the website CitywatchLA.com dog attacks and dog bites on people may be the new normal. … Continue reading
+This post shares my opinions from my perspective in animal behavior about the liability of the shelter. ((Dog attacks on people at Los Angeles City animal shelters have increased in the last several years.
+According to the website CitywatchLA.com dog attacks and dog bites on people may be the new normal.
+For example in 2018, 31 employees, 16 volunteers and 12 members of the public were bitten, and six of these injuries were categorized as severe.
+In 2019, 39 employees, 32 volunteers and 23 members of the public were victims of dog bites at Los Angeles City animal shelters, and 8 of these were classified as severe.))

 Fact pattern of this animal shelter dog bite incident